No Code Flows Overview

 Next Steps

-- Create Flow Definitions — Build templates for your business processes
+- Create Flow Definitions — Build workflow templates for your business processes

 - Create Flow Items — Define specific actions for your workflows